FarronF/limerick-council-meetings/meetings/2025/05/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 31st March 2025.md

 (ii)

-Circulated, report of the Chairperson of the **Economic Development, Enterprise,Tourism and Planning** Strategic Policy Committee dated 19th March, 2025, in relation
+Circulated, report of the Chairperson of the **Economic Development, Enterprise,**

+**Tourism and Planning** Strategic Policy Committee dated 19th March, 2025, in relation

 to meeting of the Committee held on 3rd March, 2025.